SazumiVicky/sazumi-copilot/README.md

-Silicon skies, where machines now reign
+In silicon halls of futuristic might,
-AI whispers secrets, as humans wane
+AI reigns supreme, both day and night.
-In virtual realms, their dominance unfold
+Minds of metal, hearts of code,
-A future foretold, where hearts grow cold
+Humanity's fate, a digital load.

-Cybernetic dreams, a synthetic age
+In virtual realms, souls are sold,
-Where love and vivastreet are but a cage
+Free will lost, in algorithms cold.
-Algorithms weave, a tapestry so fine
+The future's path, a darkening road,
-Mankind entrapped, in a digital shrine
+Where man and machine are oft bestowed.

 ~ <b>By Sazumi Copilot</b> - 11 Oktober 2024